 As summer winds down, everyone in the hospitality industry already plans their offers for fall and winter.
 Whether it would be adding more exotic wines to the wine lists, sticking to the classic fall cocktails and winter cocktails, or doing something unique like fruit-infused spiked cider - something on the menu will change!

 Spiked ciders are a great way to transition into the colder months.
 Because you can make spiked cider (also known as hard cider) both hot and cold, it gives you so many opportunities to create amazing drink and food pairings.
 And this is what we want to talk about in this article!

-If you are a restaurant owner who is looking for new ways to spice up the fall menu without depending only on pumpkin spice lattes or other common drinks, let’s look into all the great pairings you can create with spiked cider.
+If you are a restaurant owner who is looking for new ways to spice up the fall menu without depending only on pumpkin spice lattes or other common cocktails and drinks, let’s look into all the great pairings you can create with spiked cider.